|

 Carter has made over 600 presentations in schools and at conferences

-advice on writing with sound lessons for growing up.
-"I write for
+advice on writing with sound lessons for growing up."

 information